meltano/hub/transformers/dbt.md

 - [Environment variable](https://meltano.com/docs/configuration.html#configuring-settings): `DBT_PROFILES_DIR`
 - Default: `$MELTANO_PROJECT_ROOT/transform/profile`

 The directory where the dbt `profiles.yml` file is stored.

+This setting corresponds to [dbt's `--profiles-dir` option](https://docs.getdbt.com/dbt-cli/configure-your-profile#using-a-custom-profile-directory).

 #### How to use